YoussefSZaki/CS50-SQL/psets0/cyberchase/readme.md

 SELECT COUNT(DISTINCT "title") FROM "episodes";
 ```

 ### 13. write a SQL query to explore a question of your choice.
-This query should:
-### > Involve at least one condition, using WHERE with AND or OR
+**This query should involve at least one condition, using WHERE with AND or OR**
 ```sql
 SELECT "title" FROM "episodes" WHERE ("air_date" LIKE '2019%' OR "air_date" LIKE '2020%');
 ```